Interpreting with Empathy

 Empathetic language matters.

 There is a growing movement within the conservation community to share the stories of nonhuman species in a way that promotes connection and compassion within the public realm.
-Empathy is the ability to understand and take on another’s perspective, which aligns so closely with our mission of connecting our community with the natural world.
+Empathy is the ability to understand and take on another’s perspective, which aligns closely with our mission of connecting our community with the natural world.

 Anthropomorphism is the attribution of human characteristics to nonhumans; for many years, this has been strictly avoided in the scientific community because it has the potential to spread misunderstandings or unrealistic expectations.
 There is much harm in uninformed anthropomorphism, which occurs when someone assumes their own feelings about a situation equate to an animal’s or plant’s experiences.
 This misconception tends to happen when someone doesn’t fully understand the life history of that species and projects, rather than empathizes.
 It’s important to keep in mind that nonhumans do not experience the sensory world in the same way that we do.
 Think about the rainbow mantis shrimp, who can see twelve channels of color vision, from ultraviolet to infrared; meanwhile, humans only see three!